-An easy way to support the trails is to drop a few dollars in the Copper Harbor trailhead donation pipe, contribute to our general fund via paypal, or send donations to CHTC, P.O.
+An easy way to support the trails is to drop a few dollars in the Copper Harbor trailhead donation pipe, contribute via PayPal, or send donations to the Copper Harbor Trails Club, P.O.
 Box 37, Copper Harbor, MI 49918.
-You can also support our project specific fundraising campaigns such as the Keweenaw Point Phase 2 project.
+You can also support project-specific fundraising campaigns, such as the Keweenaw Point Trail project.
 No matter how you contribute, all funds go right back into supporting the CHTC's mission and the trails you know and love.
+Thanks!

 Board and Committees

-The CHTC is run by a group of invested board and committee members.
+The CHTC is run by a group of invested Board and committee members.
 If you are looking to get involved on a more regular basis, consider being involved as a board or committee member.
 Listed below are the responsibilities for board and committee members.
 Contact us if you are interested in serving in one of these roles.

-Board of Directors for 2017:
+Board of Directors for 2021:

 - Ben Ciavola, President

-- Kim Barna, Vice-President
+- Chris Guibert, Vice-President

-- Christina Smigowski, Treasurer
+- Adam Yeoman, Treasurer

-- Terry Dahl, Secretary
+- Cory McDonald, Secretary

 - Sam Raymond

 Membership & Outreach: The membership and outreach committee seeks to make and maintain connections with community members, volunteers, and donors though the CHTC website, email, newsletter, and social media.
 The membership and outreach committee’s goal is to increase awareness, fundraising, and promotion for the CHTC and events.
 Committee members also assist with our Partner Program and attracting industry sponsors to our cause.

 Trails & Land Access: The trails and land access committee is responsible for the continued planning and maintenance of the trails including coordinating trail work, land acquisition projects, and signage and mapping.
 This group brings together community advocates, Board members, and trail builders to determine what our priorities are for the coming years ahead.